Secrets in hands of alleged RCMP spy would cause 'devastating' damage to Canada, allies: documents | CBC News

 Charges under the Security of Information Act

-Over the span of his career Ortis had some of the highest access to classified and allied information within the RCMP.
+Over his career, Ortis had some of the highest access to classified and allied information within the RCMP.
 Sources familiar with his work said he would have had knowledge of code words and operations.

-Ortis was charged under a section of the Security of Information Act that applies to individuals "permanently bound to secrecy" as a condition of their work — which strongly suggests he had access to top secret material.
+Ortis was charged under a section of the Security of Information Act that applies to individuals "permanently bound to secrecy" as a condition of their work.

-Under the Security of Information Act, Ortis has also been charged with:

 One of the charges stems from 2015, while the others span a year, going back to September of 2018.